 The Global Neutrino Network (GNN) aims for a closer collaboration and a coherent strategy among the neutrino telescope projects.

-At present, it consists of four partners:
+At present, it consists of five partners:

 – The ANTARES Collaboration